-The titles of Honorary Professor, Honorary Senior Lecturer and Honorary Lecturer are awarded to recognise and reward an agreed contribution to the teaching and/or research of the University, or input through professional standing, in the interests of the University.
+The titles of Honorary Professor, Honorary Professor of Practice, Honorary Senior Lecturer and Honorary Lecturer are awarded to recognise and reward an agreed contribution to the teaching and/or research of the University, or input through professional standing, in the interests of the University.

 Please find below the scheduled meeting dates of the Honorary Titles Group in academic year 2018-19 and the respective submission deadlines for nomination forms to be received.
 Note that approval of Honorary Title nominations is granted by Academic Council.

 |Submission Deadline||Honorary Titles Group Meeting||Academic Council Meeting|